THIS IS THE DAY - CORONATION SONG

 Music is taught to all pupils in KS3 for one hour a week and five hours a fortnight in KS4.
 The music curriculum is aimed towards developing a variety of practical skills within the context of a musical style, device or genre.
 Pupils are encouraged to work independently to refine their skills but also collaborate and contribute to create confident group performances and compositions.
 Pupils receive regular verbal and written feedback as well as being encouraged to evaluate their own work and others.
 Group work, perseverance and development of self-confidence are skills transferable across other subjects.

-The music department has a rich extra-curricular programme including choir, chamber choir, band, string orchestra, flute ensemble, brass ensemble, ukulele group, samba and music theory classes.
+The music department has a rich extra-curricular programme including choir, band, flute ensemble, samba and music theory classes.
 Pupils perform regularly in school celebrations as well as partaking in city wide events.
 Pupils contribute musically to the spiritual life of the school through assembly music and music for masses.
 In September 2018, pupils travelled to London and performed a fantastic concert in Covent Garden.
 The music department work closely with the other performing arts subjects throughout the school year culminating in a successful, professional school production each summer.

 We have a strong and committed team of peripatetic teachers offering lessons in most instruments.
 Pupils receive individual 20 minute lessons per week throughout each term.